Author Guidelines

 Information for authors

-- Languages of publication: Polish, English.
+- Language of publication: English.
 Both British and U.S. English are acceptable but Authors should be consistent in their usage.
-Articles written in Polish must also include a title, abstract and keywords in English.

 - Preferred size: Articles should be no shorter than 6 pages.
 There is no strict maximum length for articles.
 However, we encourage authors to keep original research articles to 15 pages or less.
 Review articles should ideally be no more than 25 pages.